 - Why – Any relevant specifics need to be shared here (milestone, event, etc).

-Now, beyond the Five W’s, the most important components for this party will be the five senses.
+Beyond the Five W’s, the most important components for this party will be the five senses.
 You want the entire experience to be visually stimulating.
 From the look of the food to the look of the table.
 No detail can be overlooked.

 When we host parties, we try to keep it elegant yet simple.
 For example, a white linen tablecloth works well indoors and outdoors.